snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 ## Pride of the maker

-* My birdhouses are a piece of my soul!
+* Bob's birdhouses are a piece of his soul!
-* I want to leave my mark on the world
+* Bob wants to leave a mark on the world
 * Can't put a price tag on joy and pride